 Clearing I Have Done

 The map below identifies the trails I have cleared and the areas I have worked.
 Many of these are not finished.
-The areas refer to spots with many plants, from 20 to 100.
-The multitude of single plants are not worth mapping.
+The circled areas refer to spots with many plants, from 20 to 100.
+The multitude of single plants were not worth mapping.
 At the start there were very few points without a blackberry growing within stone's throw.
 The immediate appearance of plants after any windfall opened up sunlight was most probably caused by this proximity ... not caused by decades old seed remaining viable in the soil.

 When to Work